orbitalchicken/Roadmap/Triaged.md

 	cinnamon-settings: the network manager hasn’t any ability to add ADSL connection. (go to menu->network connections and then click Add and choose DSL)
 	translations: I can only find one translation of “Login Screen” in Cinnamon in Launchpad and that is “Login-skærm”, so where does this “Logind-skærm” come from? (comes from mdm)
 	I think libnss3-1d:i386 should be installed by default in the final release if possible so that we can install adobeair without having to muck around in random forums and xchat to find this solution.
+	Two ‘Network’ items in mate-session-properties.
+(It's there as a workaround to force the upstream nm-applet to work with MATE)
+	mate: In mintmenu, “Applications” is badly translated in french.
+It should be replaced by “Logiciels” instead of “Applications” that means nothing. ("Application" est Francais, provient du Latin, est courrament utilise en informatique (on parlait d'applis deja dans les annees 90 quand j'etais petit) et signifie: Programme ou ensemble de programmes destiné à aider l'utilisateur d'un ordinateur pour le traitement d'une tâche précise.).
+	mate: I cannot set the pointer size.
+The slider in Appearance/Customize/Pointer is greyed out (this features is available on cursor themes which support it)

 Outside of the scope
 --------------------